marcduiker/building-a-resilient-workflow-with-durable-functions/labs/05_create_orchestration_client.md

 Do a build of the project.

-> Do you get any warnings about a missing orchestration function?
+> Do we get any warnings about a missing orchestration function?

 Now run/debug your local Function App.